cfuenlabs/theming/README.md

 # CFuen Labs Theming

-Here you'll find everything you need to bring CFuen Labs to your
+Here you'll find everything you need to bring CFuen Labs' colors to your software.

 # Licensing